phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

     to how firmware authentication can potentially be skipped:

     * JTAG could be used to boot the processor and avoid the secure boot.
-      See Secure JTAG
+      See :ref:`physical-security-jtag-kirkstone`
     * The bootloader will drop to a console after an unsuccessful firmware authentication for debugging purposes.
 That console can still be used to boot, so it should be disabled in the production firmware.
-      See Protection Shield Level
-    * please check the NXP and TI websides for more information
+    * please check the NXP and TI websites for more information

 Key Revocation
 --------------

-* NXP SOC: You have four keys from which you can revoke until 3 keys.
+* NXP SoC: You have four keys from which you can revoke until 3 keys.
-* TI K3 SOC: You have 2 keys, a SMPK and BMPK (Backup Key)
+* TI K3 SoC: You have 2 keys, a SMPK and BMPK (Backup Key)

 Revoke NXP SRK Key
 ..................